emqx/emqx-docs/en_US/changes/auth-4.4-to-5.1-compatibility.md

   type = mysql
 ```

-- server, username, password, database, query_timeout to themselves
+- `server`, `username`, `password`, `database`, `query_timeout` are retained.
-- pool to pool_size;
+- `pool` is changed to `pool_size`.
-- ssl.* to common SSL options https://www.emqx.io/docs/en/v5.0/network/overview.html#tls-for-external-resource-access ;
+- `ssl.*` options are changed to common SSL options.
+Refer to [TLS for External Resource Access](https://docs.emqx.com/en/enterprise/v5.1/network/overview.html#tls-for-external-resource-access).
-- acl_query to query.  ${var}-style [placeholders](https://www.emqx.io/docs/en/v5.0/access-control/authn/authn.html#authentication-placeholders) should be used
+- `acl_query` is changed to query.  `${var}`-style [placeholders](https://www.emqx.io/docs/en/v5.0/access-control/authn/authn.html#authentication-placeholders) should be used.

-auto_reconnect may be used to reconnect to MySQL automatically on failure.
+You can use `auto_reconnect` to reconnect to MySQL automatically on failure.

 Storage schema is changed.

-In 4.4, the query should fetch rows with columns [Allow, IpAddr, Username, ClientId, Access, Topic] under any name exactly in this order.
+In EMQX 4.4, the query should fetch rows with columns `[Allow, IpAddr, Username, ClientId, Access, Topic]` under any name exactly in this order.

-In 5.1, the query should fetch rows with columns permission, action, topic in any order but under exactly these names.
-The “who“ part (IpAddr, Username, ClientId) is now suggested to pe a part of the query.
+In EMQX 5.1, the query should fetch rows with columns `permission, action, topic` in any order but under exactly these names.
+The “who“ part (`IpAddr, Username, ClientId`) is now suggested to be a part of the query.

 #### Example

-4.4
+EMQX 4.4

 ```
 auth.mysql.server = 127.0.0.1:3306